 Also, beware of exercises that require excessive internal rotation of the shoulder.
 This includes front raises, lateral raises with thumbs down, and upright rows.
 These exercises put the supraspinatus muscle in a potentially compromised position.
 Lastly, effective workouts require you to strengthen your middle, lower trapezius and rhomboids to increase shoulder blade stability.
 Reverse fly’s with straight elbows is a fantastic exercise to target the middle trapezius muscles.
 This should be included in all your effective workouts.

 Lastly, you must keep your external rotators strong and your internal rotator muscles flexible.
 This will completely avoid a poor internal/external strength ratio, which results in the humeral head pulling forward.
-Do not forget to stretch regularly after effective workouts.
+Don’t forget to stretch regularly after effective workouts.
 Recovery is just as important as strengthening.

 Effective Workouts For Your Upperbody